BAUDOTlab/gastruloid_timeserie_scRNA-seq/README.md

 # Time series single-cell RNA sequecing data analysis

-This repository contains the rmarkdown scripts and python notebooks used to perform the scRNA-seq data analysis presented in Argiro et al.
+This repository contains the rmarkdown scripts and python notebooks used to perform the scRNA-seq data analysis presented in [Argiro et al.](https://www.biorxiv.org/content/10.1101/2023.05.15.540476v1).

 ## Data